Views:

 • members of the 1995 Section who retire with entitlement to Officer benefits

-If the member receives an increase in their pensionable pay that exceeds the allowable amount in any of the final 3 years before their last day of service, the employing authority (EA) who awarded the excess pay are liable for a final pay control charge.
+If the member receives an increase in their pensionable pay that exceeds the allowable amount in any of the final 3 years before their last day of service, the employing authority (EA) who awarded the excess pay are liable for a FPC charge.

-The allowable amount is calculated by increasing the previous years pensionable pay by Consumer Price Index (CPI) plus 7%.
+The allowable amount is calculated by increasing the previous years pensionable pay by Consumer Prices Index (CPI) plus 7%.

 We'll identify when there's been a pensionable pay increase in excess of the allowable amount, calculate any charges due from the EA and collect payment of the charge.

-If you've received a final pay control charge and have a query about the calculation, email fpc@nhsbsa.nhs.uk.
+If you've received a FPC charge and have a query about the calculation, email fpc@nhsbsa.nhs.uk.

 Salary sacrafice is not excluded from the charges.

-Read more information on final pay controls on our website.
+Read more information about FPC on our website.

 Multiple EAs